-Costa Rica has been recognized as a leader in Latin America in the areas of social and economic development.
+Moreover, Costa Rica has been recognized as a leader in Latin America in the areas of social and economic development.
 In general, the Costa Rican government welcomes and promotes foreign investment.
 The governmental agency in charge of promoting foreign trade is the "Promotora de Comercio Exterior", also known as "PROCOMER."
 PROCOMER coordinates all public initiatives and efforts in promoting the country abroad.

-Since September 2013, the country launched its new national campaign for attracting investors under the slogan "Essential Costa Rica" with the assistance of highly reputable consulting firms from Europe and the USA.
+Since September 2013, the country launched its new national campaign for attracting investors under the country trademark "Essential Costa Rica" that promotes a wide series of values and commitments of local business, highlighting the local commitment to develop the economic and industrial sectors in accordance to our environmental and services traditions.